GoLand integrates with the Pug (Jade) template engine that transforms Pug (Jade) files into HTML.

 Make sure you have Node.js on your computer.

 Make sure the File Watchers plugin is enabled in the settings.
-Press Ctrl+Alt+S to open the IDE settings and select .
+Press Control+Alt+S to open the IDE settings and then select .
 Click the Installed tab.
 In the search field, type File Watchers.
-For more details about plugins, see Managing plugins.
+For more information about plugins, refer to Managing plugins.

 In the embedded Terminal (Alt+F12) , type: